AnnaSkawinska/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 Cons:
 - PowerShell: unable to pass arguments to sbt... [link](https://stackoverflow.com/questions/54130521/sbt-and-command-line-parameters-in-powershell-problem?noredirect=1)
 - poor package management
-- too much too write... check my "There is no ideal OS for a programmer" post
+- check my "There is no ideal OS for a programmer" post for more about it

 ## Mix?
 For future blog post: Linux VM only as a server with access by a text terminal.